rackerlabs/rs-heat-docs/software-config-lifecycle.rst

 ``OS::Heat::SoftwareDeployment`` to apply specific configurations only during the listed stack lifecycle actions.

+One of the trickier things about using servers with attached Cloud Block Storage volumes is that in order to detatch the volume from the server, the volume must be unmounted.
+Usually, this means having to manually unmount the volume before detatching and deleting the other resources.
+Using software config during specific stack actions allows us to easily automate this process.

 You can find the full template for this example at `this repository's templates directory <https://github.com/rackerlabs/rs-heat-docs/blob/master/templates/volume_management.yaml>`_.